saleh-888/write-ups/Active Directory/Forward.md

 	` xfreerdp3 /dynamic-resolution +clipboard /cert:ignore /u:j.smith /p:JSmith@IT2024 /v:10.112.130.201`
 	and i successfully logged-in

 # Living Off the Land
-1. i opened cmd and check for groups and privielges:
+i opened cmd and check for groups and privielges:
-`whoami /all`           i discovered that i have `SeMachineAccountPrivilege` [[SeMachineAccountPrivilege]]: is assigned by default to "Authenticated Users Group" and allows a user to create a "Computer Account Object" in AD (in the domain), and through that computer account "$" you exploit other vulnerabilities like (noPac/ Resource-Based Constrained Delegation)
+`whoami /all`           i discovered that i have `SeMachineAccountPrivilege`

+"SeMachineAccountPrivilege": is assigned by default to "Authenticated Users Group" and allows a user to create a "Computer Account Object" in AD (in the domain),
+through that computer account "$" you can exploit other vulnerabilities like (noPac/ Resource-Based Constrained Delegation)
 ------------------------

 # utilizing The "sAMAccountName" Spoofing Attack (noPac) / CVE-2021-42278 & CVE-2021-42287: